django-salesforce/django-salesforce/README.rst

 This library allows you to load and edit the objects in any Salesforce instance using Django models.
 The integration is fairly complete, and generally seamless for most uses.
-It works by integrating with the Django ORM, allowing access to the objects in your SFDC instance as if they were in a traditional database.
+It works by integrating with the Django ORM, allowing access to the objects in your SFDC instance (Salesforce .com) as if they were in a traditional database.

 Python 2.6, 2.7, 3.3, 3.4 or pypy; Django 1.4.2 - 1.7, partly Django 1.8.
 The best supported version is currently Django 1.7, including relative